 Around 1932, a Swiss-born rum merchant living in Jamaica named Rudolf Wäckerlin traveled regularly through Switzerland to sell rum for his company Rum Basel – more popularly known as CORUBA.
 On one trip, he met Hans Wilsdorf who was selling Rolex watches.
 Mr. Wäckerlin brought some to Jamaica to sell which led to The Swiss Stores opening.
 In 1958 the Swiss Stores became Jamaica’s first fully air-conditioned store.

 The concept Eat&Drink, Meet&Shop came to life at The Swiss Stores in 2012.
-F&B Downtown started with 1 table and a sandwich menu, which is a long way from today’s 35 tables and a diverse cuisine options.
+This Downtown Kingston restaurant started with 1 table and a sandwich menu, which is a long way from today’s 35 tables and a diverse cuisine options.

 Like this article?
 Pin for future travel plans!